Ian-Liao/COMP6915-Machine-Learning/Assignment_3/schedule.md

 #### Plan:
 - Feb 19<br>
-	** Data preparation:
+	- Data preparation:
-	-- Selecting some features by correlation
+	- Selecting some features by correlation
-	-- Scale the features
+	- Scale the features
 - Feb 20 - 21
--- Apply KNN:
+	*Apply KNN:
 --- Prepare the AUPRC
 --- Apply KNN one and prepare AUPRC for that KNN
 --- Repeat KNN for different neighbor numbers (a)